hirememorey/nba-lineup-optimizer/README.md

 ## Current Status (High-Level)

 **Date**: October 23, 2025
-**Status**: ✅ **PHASE 1.4 PLAYER STATS COMPLETE; POSSESSIONS PENDING** — Historical player statistics collection complete for all three target seasons using corrected methodology (1,281 players total).
-All seasons now have complete, consistent datasets with realistic team distributions.
+**Status**: ✅ **PHASE 1.4.4 ARCHETYPES COMPLETE; POSSESSIONS 45.9% DONE** — Historical archetype features generation complete for all three target seasons (717 players).
+Possessions collection 45.9% complete for 2018-19 season using robust, resumable pipeline.

-**Recent Achievement**: Successfully corrected data collection methodology and collected comprehensive player statistics:
+**Recent Achievement**: Successfully generated historical archetype features and started possessions collection:
-- **2018-19**: 395 players with complete stats (was 254, +55% improvement)
-- **2020-21**: 424 players with complete stats (was 423, complete dataset)
-- **2021-22**: 462 players with complete stats (maintained quality)
+- **Archetype Features**: 717 players across 2018-19 (234), 2020-21 (229), 2021-22 (254) seasons
+- **Possessions Collection**: 45.9% complete for 2018-19 (602/1,312 games = 286,012 possessions)
+- **Script Enhancement**: Modified archetype generation to create season-specific tables
+- **Cache System**: Built 93 MB API response cache for efficient data collection
 - **Team Distribution**: All seasons now have realistic 8-22 players per team (was 4-15 for 2018-19)

-**Next Phase**: Generate archetype features and collect play-by-play possession data to enable multi-season Bayesian model training.
+**Next Phase**: Complete possessions collection for all historical seasons and integrate multi-season data for Bayesian model training.

 **Predictive Vision**: The ultimate goal is to build a model that can predict the Russell Westbrook-Lakers failure *before* the 2022-23 season begins, transforming this from a historical analysis project into a true GM decision-making tool.